wellsaid-labs/tts-evaluation/ops/run/README.md

 ### Updating an existing release

+**_Warning: avoid using the Cloud Console UI for deploying new Cloud Run revisions.
+The UI currently fails to include all of our annotations and configurations.
+You may, however, use the UI for managing revision traffic._**

 This scenario is likely in the event we need to update a model image or change the scaling configuration of an existing deployment.
 It is recommended to use the `--dry-run=server` flag as a sanity check to see which resources will be